-The holidays can be a hectic time.
+The holidays can be a hectic time, especially during a pandemic.
 From a lack of money to a lack of time, many people feel stress, rather than joy, this time of year.

 Have realistic expectations.